ankaAR/bestiario5e/_creatures/death-dog.md

 armor_class: "12"
 ---

-***Two-Headed.*** The dog has advantage on Wisdom (Perception) checks and on saving throws against being cegado, hechizado, ensordecido, asustado, stunned, or knocked unconscious.
+***Two-Headed.*** The dog has advantage en tiradas de Sabiduría (Percepción) and on saving throws against being cegado, hechizado, ensordecido, asustado, stunned, or knocked unconscious.

 ### Acciones